tytydraco/yessleep/out/Theres_a_Ghost_Living_in_My_Mirror.md

 The following day at school was a nightmare.
 I felt sick.
 Possessed.
 I couldn’t concentrate.
 Then I got home from school, and the nightmare grew teeth.

-Mother was frantic, bawling her eyes out, and acting bazaar.
+Mother was frantic, bawling her eyes out, and acting bizarre.
 “How could this happen?” she sniffled, tears sliding down her slightly freckled face.

 I hugged her.
 She was like a marionette, weak and lifeless.